atrociousgrmblr/twitros/README.md

 you add image to a `twitros_msgs/DirectMessage` request and add the gallery url at the end of the tweet.
 On `twitros_msgs/Post` requests, it will use [postimage] [9] only if there is more than one.

+Managing the 140 characters limit
+---
+TwitROS contains a small tweet splitting feature so no need to be careful with your tweets before calling `post_tweet` or `post_dm` services.

 [1]: https://github.com/ryanmcgrath/twython "Twython"
 [2]: http://ros.org "ROS"